 Without water there would be no life.
 We are made up of about 65% water and three quarters of the earth is covered with water.
 We can live 30 days without food but only 3 to 5 without water.
 Water exists as a liquid covering the earth in oceans (97%), rivers, and lakes (.20%); as ice in the polar caps (2%); as groundwater (.80%) and as a gas in the clouds and atmosphere.
 Scientists estimate that ninety-six percent of all liquid fresh water on earth is underground.
 Yet in many places, groundwater supplies are being stretched thin and precious water is being depleted.
 Shallow groundwater may accumulate within 300 years, but deep groundwater may take thousands of years.
 In the US, approximately half of the water used is from groundwater sources which are not easily renewed.
 Fresh water from the Great Lakes represents 20% of the world’s fresh water resource.
 One flush of a toilet is the same as a person’s daily intake in a third of the world.
 Only a third of the world’s population has access to safe, clean drinking water.
+Water nourishes our body and our soul.
+It can be hot, warm, cool or cold.
 How much water do you need to drink?
 How can you conserve water?
 Where will water be in 2050?

 Shower vs. bath: How much water is used?